 LDCs can enhance the competitiveness of their local firms by integrating them into existing value chains, thus increasing service and product quality standards and participation in public tenders, as well as leveraging digital technologies.
-This will allow LDCs to improve their business linkages to international markets and investors, increasing their ability to meet service and product quality standards.
+This will subnational growth, and investment climate policies must be implemented if LDCs wish to attain private sector-led growth.